Sleep Apnea Treatment

 As an extensively trained dentist, Dr. Azarbal is experienced in the use of a number of non-invasive oral appliances, including Tap®, the Full Breath Solution, and the SomnoDent® MAS.

-Dr. Azarbal uses the Ares™ portable sleep study machine.
+Dr. Azarbal uses the Ares™ portable sleep study machine in conjunction with sleep studies recommended by your physician.
 Data gathered during a sleep study is used for diagnosis by a sleep doctor.

 The Ares machine is also used to ensure that your sleep apnea device is working properly, and to make any needed adjustments.